-KS1 LKS2 UKS2 Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Geography Topics Polar Regions (Cold Places) The Amazon Exploring my local area Pirates The Seaside Kenya Transport (KW) Mountains and Volcanoes (Study of region in Europe) India (Focus on Climate and Biomes) Conservation and Our Local Area Food Environment and Social Activism Vikings / Tudors London at War - geography embedded, Mexico London Environment Summer 2 Japan Rivers Moving on National Curriculum name, locate and identify che countries and capital cities of its surrounding seas name and locate counties and physical characteristics, key patterns; and understand ho Locational Children are able to: Children are able to: Children are able to: Children are able to: Children are able to: Children are able to: Knowledge - The Uk Name and locate on a map the four countries and capital cities of the United Kingdom and locate them on a UK map Children know the four compass points NSEW Name, locate and identify the seas surrounding the UK Know about the local area and name and locate key landmarks.
+KS1 LK LKS2 UKS2 Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Geography Topics Exploring my local area Polar Regions (Cold Places) The Rainforest Pirates The Seaside Kenya Mountains and Volcanoes (Study of region in Europe) (Focus on Climate and Biomes) South America Local Area Study Food and Environment Rivers Oceans North America The UK Environment Summer 2 Japan (Volcanoes and Earthquakes focus) Europe National Curriculum name, locate and identify cha countries and capital cities o its surrounding seas physical characteristics, key n, geographical regions and their ding hills, mountains, coasts and changed over time Locational Children are able to: Children are able to: Children are able to: Children are able to: Children are able to: Children are able to: Knowledge - The UK Name and locate on a map the four countries and capital cities of the United Kingdom and locate them on a UK map Children know the four compass points NSEW Name, locate and identify the seas surrounding the UK Know about the local area and name and locate key landmarks.
 Create a vocabulary list of the human and physical features of the local area, describe these features, and locate them on a map using images or drawings.
-Can describe where the UK is located, and name and locate some major urban areas; locate where they live in the UK using locational terminology (north, south, east, west) and the names of nearby counties Can locate and describe some human and physical characteristics of the UK (e.g. use a map of the British Isles to locate and label the main British mountains and begin to describe the use of land Can locate the UK's major urban areas, knowing some of Can use a map or atlas to locate some countries Can locate and describe several physical environments in the UK, e.g. coastal and mountain environments, and how they change.
+Can describe where the UK is located, and name and locate some major urban areas; locate where they live in the UK using locational terminology (north, south, east, west) and the names of nearby counties Can locate and describe some human and physical characteristics of the UK (e.g. use a map of the British Isles to locate and label the main British mountains and begin to describe the use of land Can locate the UK's major urban areas Can use a map or atlas to locate some countries Can locate and describe several physical environments in the UK, e.g. coastal and mountain environments, and how they change.
 Identify the geographical regions and key topographical features of the United Kingdom (including hills, mountains, coasts and rivers), and land-use patterns; understand how some of these aspects have changed over time.